muratk5n/thirdwave/en/2022/04/gaseous-sun.md

 produce a Planck spectrum.
 As stated by this [2] paper, "the gaseous models fail to properly account for the occurrence of the solar spectrum.
 Gases are unable to emit a continuous spectrum.
-Rather, they emit in bands (see [21,70] and references therein).
+Rather, they emit in bands...
 Even when pressure broadened, these bands cannot produce the black- body lineshape.
-Moreover, when gases are heated, their emis- sivity can actually drop [21,70], in direct contradiction of Ste- fan’s law [18].
+Moreover, when gases are heated, their emissivity can actually drop, in direct contradiction of Stefan’s law.
 Under these circumstances, the answer cannot be found in the gaseous state.
 One must turn to condensed matter"

 ### Sun Mass and Density